 Campsite Poseidon Beach is a campsite with 30 touring pitches and 90 year round pitches.
 During low season, between 01-04-2017 - 10-07-2017 and 27-08-2017 - 31-10-2017, the nightly rate is €17,- at one of the 30 touring pitches at Campsite Poseidon Beach in Paralia Skotinas (Central Macedonia).
 At this campsite you can not only use your CampingCard ACSI for inexpensive camping, you can also use your ACSI Club ID (as an alternative ID).

-A friendly Greek family campsite located by the sea with a wide sandy beach.
-Offers every comfort.
+Typical Greek family campsite with many seasonal pitches located by the sea with a wide sandy beach.
+Newly created pitches with a view of the sea.
 Many sights in the vicinity, including Olympus, King's Burial Site, etc.

 Looking for inexpensive camping in low season?
 Order CampingCard ACSI

 31 Campsite open / CampingCard ACSI not accepted

 31 Campsite closed

 Average rating: 7.7Add a review

 - Toilet facilities

 - Child friendliness

 - Sports facilities